3CordGuy/rayfirmations/README.md

 # View database contents
 wrangler d1 execute rayfirmations-db --command="SELECT * FROM quotes LIMIT 5;"

+# View quotes with contributors
+wrangler d1 execute rayfirmations-db --command="SELECT text, added_by_id, created_at FROM quotes ORDER BY created_at DESC LIMIT 10;"

 # Add new rayfirmation
-wrangler d1 execute rayfirmations-db --command="INSERT INTO quotes (text) VALUES ('Your new rayfirmation here!');"
+wrangler d1 execute rayfirmations-db --command="INSERT INTO quotes (text, added_by_id) VALUES ('Your new rayfirmation here!', 'your-user-id');"

 # Get total count
 wrangler d1 execute rayfirmations-db --command="SELECT COUNT(*) as total FROM quotes;"

+# Get count by contributor
+wrangler d1 execute rayfirmations-db --command="SELECT added_by_id, COUNT(*) as count FROM quotes GROUP BY added_by_id ORDER BY count DESC;"
 ```

 ### Testing